I'd like every homeschooled student and parent reading this article to plan on including Advanced Math in their homeschool program.

 Lots of help is available for teaching advanced math.
 Here are a few of the most common homeschool resources:

 Workbooks and textbooks.
 When you get to advanced math, your options for homeschool textbooks begin to narrow.
 A Beka (www.abeka.com) has separate Trigonometry and Analytical Geometry textbook sets.
 BJU Press (www.bjup.com) has Precalculus.
-Saxon Publishers (saxonpublishers.harcourtachieve.com) has a very comprehensive Advanced Math textbook set.
+Saxon Math (www.hmhco.com/homeschool/math) has very comprehensive Advanced Math and Calculus.

 DVD instruction.
 These programs go beyond textbooks by offering an instructor teaching and working problems on video.
 Accompanying textbooks or worksheets and answer keys are also included.
 Chalk Dust (www.chalkdust.com) and Math-U-See (www.mathusee.com) Pre-Calculus fall into this category.